LearnersGuild/learning-os/game/stats/README.md

 ## Lead to Membership Ratio (LMR)

 Ratio of Lead Days to Membership Days expressed as 1 number.
-For example, if a player had 5 lead days, and 20 membership days, her ration would be 1:4, and her LMR would be expressed as 4.
+For example, if a player had 5 lead days, and 20 membership days, her ratio would be 1:4, and her LMR would be expressed as 4.

 ## Relative Contribution